We aim to reinforce the linkages among news media, educators and the young through recognition, action and resources in ways that reinforce democracy.

 The European Journalism Centre, an international non-profit headquartered in The Netherlands that connects journalists with new ideas, skills and people

-Finally, an array of generous people who prefer to remain anonymous have helped us both financially and morally when we have needed it most.
+In addition, we greatly apreciate an array of generous people who prefer to remain anonymous and who have helped us both financially and morally when we have needed it most.
+You know who you are.

 Image by CLICKR FREE VECTOR IMAGES by from PIXABAY